30 Apr 2024

 (Amazon UK link)

 I discovered the author Cathy Kelly about six years ago, and loved the first couple of books I read by her.
 I then started to acquire others, some of which I liked, some not so much.
-When, a few years ago, a friend gave me ‘She’s the One’, having read it herself, I put it on my to-be-read shelf.
+When, a few years ago, a friend gave me ‘She’s the one’, having read it herself, I put it on my to-be-read shelf.
 I wasn’t enthusiastic enough to read it immediately, but finally picked it up a few days ago.

 Isabel and Dee are the two main characters in the book, which is mainly set in Dublin.
 Both are journalists, both in somewhat stressful romantic relationships… and both apply for a job as features editor in a women’s magazine.
 Dee already works for the magazine in another department, and Isabel is an outsider who has only recently moved to Dublin.
 The magazine decides to bring in someone fresh, so Isabel is given the job, and Dee appointed as her deputy.